-The program's application deadline for the 2015-16 program year on "Ethnic Politics and Identities" was November 1, 2014, i.e., no additional applications can be accepted at this time.
+The program's application deadline for the 2015-16 program year on "Ethnic Politics and Identities" was November 1, 2014.
+No further applications can be accepted at this time.

 1. Eligible are scholars who received their PhD (or the equivalent of an Anglo-American PhD) within 10 years of the proposed start date of the fellowship.
 The receipt of the PhD is determined by the date on which all requirements for the degree at the applicant’s home institution, including the defense and filing of the dissertation, were fulfilled.